MohammedSaba/GSOC-2026_ArtExtract/Task_1/README.md

 | Genre            | 45,503     | 10      |
 | **Total unique** | **57,340** | —       |

+Raw dataset sizes (including train and validation sets):
+- Style: 81,446 images
+- Artist: 19,052 images
+- Genre: 64,994 images

+Merged dataset (used for training multi-task models):
+- Train set: 57,238 images
+- Validation set: 24,573 images

+Note:
+The merged dataset size is smaller because not all images have labels for all tasks (style, genre, artist).
+During preprocessing, datasets are merged on filename, and missing labels are handled using masking.

 **Label overlap matrix (computed from actual files):**

 | Intersection   | Count  | Coverage                                 |